-Pump is a mechanical device which transfers Liquid from a lower point to a higher point.
+A pump is a mechanical device that transfers Liquid from a lower point to a higher point.
 E.g. Centrifugal pump, Rotary pump, Reciprocating pump.

-Compressor is a high pressure mechanical device which basically compresses air/gas.
+The compressor is a high-pressure mechanical device that basically compresses air/gas.

-Centrifugal pump is operated by means of an impeller which receives its supply at the centre and discharges it from the periphery.
+A Centrifugal pump is operated by means of an impeller that receives its supply at the center and discharges it from the periphery.

 3.1 Principal Operation:

-Principal operation is centrifugal force by which the liquids rotate.
+The principal operation is the centrifugal force by which the liquids rotate.

 Parts of Centrifugal Pump (Impeller):